 Why you will prefer greenhouse

 - Expand your growing season: If you are a garden lover, you dream of having almost every vegetable and flower from your garden.
 But it is quite challenging to get these throughout the year.
 However, you can enjoy all seasonal vegetables and fruits at any time of the year.
-Yes, greenhouse makes your dream come true.
+Yes, the greenhouse makes your dream come true.
 Tomatoes, eggplants, cucumbers all will grow in a greenhouse whether it’s too cold or hot outside.

 - Protect your plants from the adverse environment: Sudden fall of temperature or unexpected snowfall cause your plants to die prematurely.
 The greenhouse protects them from some adverse effects of environment like extreme wind, rain or cold air, etc. The exposure to the dramatic up-down of the temperature outside won’t hamper your garden anymore.

 - Don’t let the pest come in: If your garden is an open field, pests get in, and you must use pesticides.
 But inside the glasshouse, you select the best soil that is much defensive to harmful bacteria and fungi.
 So although not all, greenhouse significantly cut the numbers of bad bugs attacking your plants.